mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Verify the `lifetime` field:
-  * If the LeafNode appears in a message being sent by the client, e.g., a proposal or a commit, then the client MUST verify that the current time is within the range of the `lifetime` field.
+  * If the LeafNode appears in a message being sent by the client, e.g., a Proposal or a Commit, then the client MUST verify that the current time is within the range of the `lifetime` field.
-  * If instead the LeafNode appears in a message being received by the client, e.g., a proposal, a commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.
+  * If instead the LeafNode appears in a message being received by the client, e.g., a Proposal, a Commit, or a ratchet tree of the group the client is joining, it is RECOMMENDED that the client verifies that the current time is within the range of the `lifetime` field.
 (This check is not mandatory because the LeafNode might have expired in the time between when the message was sent and when it